-Deliver long-term certainty on research funding by setting a goal for the UK to have the highest level of public R&D investment in the G7.
+Stimulate growth, reduce regulatory barriers and maximise opportunities in the UK's R&D ecosystem by committing the UK to having the highest public level of public R&D investment in the G7.
 Allocation of research funding should build on the UK's existing strengths in its science base and focus resources on areas with the greatest potential impact.
 The government should seek to enhance collaboration among national funding organisations to ensure a cohesive and integrated approach and engage researchers from industry and academia in decision-making.